FireSmart in Tumbler Ridge

 The WUI is broken down further into two sub-categories, Interface & Intermix; some areas of Tumbler Ridge fall into each of these categories.

-As a wildfire approaches a community, it is initially fuelled by forested land and vegetation.
-When the fire enters the wildland-urban interface (WUI) and begins to compromise structures, there is a critical transition period.
+As a wildfire approaches a community, it is initially fueled by forested land and vegetation.
+When the fire enters the wildland-urban interface (WUI) and begins to compromise structures, the fire reaches a critical transition period.
 During this time, the fire shifts from consuming natural vegetation and wildland fuels to burning “built fuels” such as homes, fences, and other infrastructure within the community.

 At this point, these fires are no longer considered wildfires in the traditional sense.
 Instead, they evolve into urban conflagrations, spreading from structure to structure through radiant heat, embers, and direct flame contact.
 This is where FireSmart practices can play a crucial role—often becoming the deciding factor in slowing or stopping the spread of the blaze.

-To learn more about wildfire behaviour, how fires spread in the WUI, and the steps you and your neighbourhood can take to reduce wildfire impacts, refer to the FireSmart Begins at Home Guide.
+To learn more about wildfire behavior, how fires spread in the WUI, and the steps you and your neighborhood can take to reduce wildfire impacts, refer to the FireSmart BC Begins At Home Guide.